FAQ – U.S. Climate Corps hosts

 We are extremely proud of the outcomes our Fellows have achieved and invite you to explore our project database and index of case studies.

 I have an idea for a project, what are the next steps?

-Contact us!
-We can set up a call to help you develop your project and walk you through the application process.
-Contact us here.
+Please reach out!
+We would love to set up a call to help you develop your project and walk you through the application process.
+The best person to contact is Mali’o Kodis, who you can reach out to here.